CIBC-Internal/python/Doc/library/select.rst

 .. method:: devpoll.poll([timeout])

-   Polls the set of registered file descriptors, and returns a possibly-empty list containing ``(fd, event)`` 2-tuples for the descriptors that have events or errors to report. *fd* is the file descriptor, and *event* is a bitmask with bits set for the reported events for that descriptor --- :const:`POLLIN` for
+   Polls the set of registered file descriptors, and returns a possibly empty list containing ``(fd, event)`` 2-tuples for the descriptors that have events or errors to report. *fd* is the file descriptor, and *event* is a bitmask with bits set for the reported events for that descriptor --- :const:`POLLIN` for